International Students

 College vs. University: Colleges are generally smaller institutions that focus on undergraduate education while universities are typically larger institutions that offer a greater number of graduate degree options.

-Commencement: A formal graduation ceremony that celebrates recent graduates of the institution with their family and friends.
+Commencement: A formal graduation ceremony that celebrates recent graduates of an institution with their family and friends.

 Dormitories: Campus housing where full-time students live within close distance of the academic buildings.

-Homestay: An accommodation made available to international students coming to study in the United States.
+Homestay: An accommodation made available to international students coming to study in the United States that involves staying in the home of a host family.

 First-Generation Student: A college student who is the first in their family to go to college.